riangomesz/Python-exercises-4/README.md

 # Python-exercises-4
-Fourth list of Python exercises made by me
+Fourth list of Python exercises made by me.
+Yeap ;)